-■ To create a Guest Network, follow these steps:

-- 1. Click the Networks tile on the Instant On web application home page. - 2.
+- To create a Guest Network, follow these steps: - 1.
+Click the Networks tile on the Instant On web application home page. - 2.
 Click Add (+) and select the Wireless tab.
 This tab appears only when your site has both wired and wireless networks. - 3.
 Select Guest, under Usage to indicate that the network is for guest users. - 4.
 Enter a Network name. - 5.
 Select one of the following Security levels: - a.
-Click Open, if you want the user to access this network without the requirement of entering a username or password. - b.
-Click Portal, if you do not want to secure the network with a password or if you want to redirect users to your Captive Portal page before accessing the network.
-For more information, see Configuring Guest Portal. - c.
-Click Password, if you want to secures the network using a shared password (PSK) by using either WPA2 Personal or WPA2 + WPA3 Personal encryption.
-Enter a password of your choice in the Network password field. - 6.
-If you choose the security level for the Guest network as Open or Portal, you have the option to enable Wi-Fi Enhanced Open on the network.
-For more information, see Wi-Fi Enhanced Open (OWE). - To change the guest network status manually, follow these steps: - 1.
-Click Networks (⋄4) tile on the Instant On home page.
+Click Open, if you want the user to access this network without the requirement of entering a username or password.
+You are also provided the option to enable Guest Portal and Wi-Fi Enhanced Open on the network.
+For more information, seeConfiguring Guest Portal and Wi-Fi in the Network password field.
+Selecting this option will require you to first authenticate to the guest network using the PSK, then you will be redirected to the captive portal page.

+Enhanced Open (OWE). - b.
+Click Password, if you want to secure the network using a shared password (PSK) by using either WPA2 Personal or WPA2 + WPA3 Personal encryption.
+Enter a password of your choice

+- 6. To configure a guest portal in addition to the security levels, click the Guest portal checkbox and follow the instructions provided in Configuring Guest Portal. - To change the guest network status manually, follow these steps: - Click Networks (♣) tile on the Instant On home page.
 The Networks page is displayed.
-Click the (ゝ) arrow next to the guest network. - 2.
+Click the ( ) arrow next to the guest network. - 2.
 Under the Identification tab, select the Active checkbox to enable the network.
 To disable the network, deselect the checkbox. - 3.
 Click Save.
 The network is marked as Active, and all network settings are made visible.